 Kentucky Approves Electronic Proof of Car Insurance

-Kentucky is now the 11th state to allow drivers to keep an electronic version of their auto insurance card to show proof of coverage.
+Kentucky became the 11th state to allow drivers to keep an electronic version of their auto insurance card to show proof of coverage.

 “Approval of HB 164 is good news for consumers and the courts,” said Jeffrey Junkas, a regional manager for trade organization Property Casualty Insurers Association of America (PCI).
 “Drivers can show they carry insurance in a traffic stop even without the little piece of paper in their glove compartment and courts can avoid unnecessary fix-it tickets“.